 “Now as the church submits to Christ, so also wives are to submit to their husbands in everything.
 Husbands, love your wives, just as Christ loved the church and gave himself for her to make her holy, cleansing her with the washing of water by the word.”
 (Ephesians 5:24-26)

 Achieving this ideal is not easy, and in modern culture, we also have the process of dating to accommodate first.
 The Bible doesn’t speak explicitly about dating because the process was not a part of ancient Jewish culture.
 Arranged marriages were the norm, which is interesting to consider since they had less of a choice on who they married, but those relationships still lasted.
 Makes for an interesting contrast about today’s dating and marriage scene.

 A lack of commitment, hook-up culture, high divorce rates, and having too many choices on dating apps has led to many relational problems.
 For those seeking the ideal, today’s prospects don’t seem too promising.

 However, most of us will indeed find someone to love.
 With a combination of waiting on God and putting ourselves out in the world, we eventually happen upon someone.
 Then we choose to take a chance.
 Whether or not the marriage lasts is up to us.

 Still, the interim between singleness and marriage comes with various challenges, some real, others imagined.
 What we can do to weather the storm is rely on God no matter where we are, single or dating.

 I come before you now with a desire upon my heart, a desire that I have tried to control, ignore, and destroy.
 Yet here the desire remains.

-I long for companionship, deeper connection, meaningful touch, all from a woman to call my wife.
+I long for companionship, deeper connection, and meaningful touch, all from a woman to call my wife.